 A quick look at this trampoline set the bar very high.
 Originally British, this model sold very well in the US, and we expect it to perform similarly in Canada.
-The feature set is rich and the rebounder make a lot of promises.
-But can it deliver on them?
+The feature set is rich and the rebounder makes a lot of promises.
+But can it deliver?

 The bounce is excellent for the purpose.
-We are fans of old school springs, 36 in this case, and this one has large enough springs that facilitate quick rebounding with minimal stress to the joints.
-They do squeak a bit at first – much more than the rubber springs – but you get a small jar of lubricant to lube up the springs so they stay quiet.
-You’ll have to do it every now and then for optimal performance – Vaseline works just fine.
+We are fans of old-school springs, 36 in this case, and this one has large enough springs that facilitate quick rebounding with minimal stress to the joints.
+They do squeak a bit at first – much more than the elastic cords – but you get a small jar of lubricant to lube up the springs so they stay quiet.
+You’ll have to do it now and then for optimal performance – Vaseline works just fine.

-We weren’t surprised by the high weight limit of 300 lbs.
-(137 kg), as the rebounder is constructed of good quality, high-grade parts.
+We weren’t surprised by the high weight limit of 300 lbs (135 kg), as the rebounder is constructed of good quality, high-grade parts.
 The weight limit is as advertised, and can be safely used by individuals within that limit.

-As added value, you get lots of stuff.
-First, take a look at a workout DVD with three plans and exercises to try out, ranging from beginner to advanced exercise.
+As an added value, you get lots of stuff.
+First, take a look at a workout DVD with three plans and exercises to try out, ranging from beginner to advanced exercises.
 Some of these can be quite demanding for beginners, so consider yourself warned.

 You also get a set of resistance bands and sand weights for a wider selection of exercises you can perform.
-There’s a lot in the package, really.
+There’s a lot in the package.
 It’s also easy to assemble and the instructions are top-notch; so is the customer service.
-All parts are replaceable so this can be considered as a long-term investment of sorts.
+All parts are replaceable so this can be considered a long-term investment of sorts.

 The trampoline should be registered online for warranty claims.
-The warranty is a tad lackluster, with a year on the frame, 6 month on the springs and the mat, and three months on everything else.
+The warranty is a tad lacklustre, with a year on the frame, 6 months on the springs and the mat, and three months on everything else.